krishauser/Klampt/Cpp/docs/Tutorials/Grasping-Simulation-Python.md

     return contacted_links
 ```

-My simulation plan is as below:
+The simulation plan is as below:

 The gripper approaches the object until it touches the object.
-And the gripper starts closing its fingers to grasp the object.
-If it touches the ground first, grasp simulation is regarded as failure.
+If it touches the ground first, grasp simulation is regarded as a failure and stops.
+If it touches the object first, the gripper stops approaching and starts closing its fingers to grasp the object.
 If the max of the sensed velocities of links is less than the threshold and the number of contacted links is greater than 4, it stops closing.

-Following my plan, the gripper's states are defined as:
+According to the plan, the gripper's states are defined as:

 - `done` = -1
 - `collide_with_terrain` = 0